 Since 2004, T.K.
-Maxx in the U.K., together with our customers, has raised millions for Cancer Research U.K., which is dedicated to the research, prevention and treatment of children's cancers.
+Maxx in the U.K., together with our customers, has raised over £25 million for Cancer Research U.K., with the majority of the funds raised being dedicated to the research, prevention and treatment of children's cancers.
 Our support includes our "Give Up Clothes for Good" campaign, the U.K.'s biggest clothing donation program.
 This initiative allows people to drop off their high-quality, used clothes, accessories and homeware at our stores for donation to Cancer Research U.K. The items are then sold at Cancer Research U.K. thrift shops to raise funds.
-With Associates and customers donating enough bags of clothing to fill London’s Royal Albert Hall in 2015, together we’ve been able to support Cancer Research U.K. in such a significant way that T.K.
-Maxx is now the largest corporate funder of children's cancer research in the U.K.
+Together, our Associates and customers have donated more than one million bags of clothes since 2004.
+Our significant support of Cancer Research U.K. makes T.K.
+Maxx the largest corporate funder of children's cancer research in the U.K.

 We are equally proud of our partnership with Comic Relief, a charity that helps children and families impacted by poverty and social injustice in the U.K. and Africa.
-Since 2005, our Associates and customers have raised significant funds for Comic Relief U.K.'s much-loved fundraising campaign, Red Nose Day.
+Since 2005, our Associates and customers have raised significant funds for Comic Relief U.K.'s much-loved fundraising campaign, "Red Nose Day."
 As the official t-shirt retailer for the campaign, T.K.
 Maxx U.K. is proud to work with well-known designers and celebrities to develop and market cotton t-shirts currently being made of 100% African Fair Trade cotton.

-We have supported the production and sale of coffee, cocoa, cotton and crafts, and we sell coffee and crafts produced in that region in our stores.
-We also help parent producers to form co-operatives and to build relationships with commercial and development partners, which has led to better and higher-quality yields.
+In 2011, we furthered our commitment in western Uganda by developing a sustainable trade program, working with 6,000 families to help enable parents to increase their family incomes.We have supported the production and sale of coffee, cocoa, cotton and crafts, and we sell coffee and crafts produced in that region in our stores.
+We also help these parents to form co-operatives and to build relationships with commercial and development partners, which has led to better and higher-quality yields.
 These, combined with trading regularly, give parents a more reliable and increased income stream, allowing them to save for school fees and materials.

 Cotton and cocoa co-operatives have been Fairtrade certified, helping the co-operatives achieve fairer pricing and access to international markets.
 Farmers now earn approximately 20% more for their coffee crop.
 We believe our support is making a difference.
 Since the Rwenzori Trade Project started in 2011, there has been a 40% increase in children completing their primary school education.